validexisinfra/validexisinfra/README.md

 - monitoring, automation, and AI-assisted operator tooling,
 - applied research driven by production environments.

-### Team & Operations

-Validexis is a decentralized team of infrastructure engineers and validators with deep operational expertise.

 Our team includes:
 - **DevOps engineers** — deploy and maintain nodes across multiple blockchain networks